imperorrp/poiesis-ex-machina/README.md

 Poiesis Ex Machina is built with the Astro framework and a few serverless javascript functions (`/api/index.js`) and deployed on Vercel.
 React and Svelte components are used in Astro "islands", and the [Spotify Clone with Astro View Transitions](https://github.com/igorm84/spotify-astro-transitions) site was used as a template.
 Shadcn/ui components are used as well.

+## Deployment

+- Clone this repo
+- Download dependencies with `npm install`
+- Add Mongodb Atlas URI and Together.ai API key to a .env file (or add to the environment variables section on Vercel)
+- Deploy in development mode with `npm run dev` and in prod mode with `npm run build`